ESA-VirES/VirES-Python-Client/docs/installation.rst

 1. Installation
 ---------------

-.. note:: For VRE (Virtual Research Environment) users (it's free!):
+.. note:: For VRE (Virtual Research Environment) users (it's free! - `read more <https://swarm-vre.readthedocs.io/>`_):

   viresclient is already installed so skip this step.
-Log in at https://vre.vires.services/ and refer to documentation at https://swarm-vre.readthedocs.io/
+Log in at https://vre.vires.services/ and refer to documentation at https://swarm-vre.readthedocs.io/.
+The access token should be automatically configured so you can jump in with the notebook demos.

-  You may still need to configure viresclient (see step 2)

 Python ≥ 3.5 is required.
 Tested primarily on Linux, but macOS and Windows should also work (on v0.4+).